RaphaelBossek/dev-atlassian-jira-proman/README.md

 - [ ] Analysing polls is working
 - [ ] Finalise the documentation
 - [ ] Start the field trial
+- [ ] Finalise the automatic test cases with collected field trial data
 - [ ] Publish the plugin to [Atlassian Marketplace](https://marketplace.atlassian.com/)

 # Pre-requirements